The average salary for a Category Manager in United Kingdom is £41,299.

 Category Manager Job Listings

-Popular Skills for Category Manager
+What Are Popular Skills for Category Managers?

-Pay by Experience Level for Category Manager
+What is the Pay by Experience Level for Category Managers?

 Pay Difference by Location